The Career Ready program offer year-round access to students

 - Ensure your company meets all terms and conditions.

 - Complete the Employer Eligibility Assessment and submit it with the necessary documentation outlined in the form

 - Have the candidate complete the Participant Information Form

 - If you already have a participant in mind, include the participant information in your Employer Application Form.
 Your posting will be assessed for suitability.

 - If you need to fill a position, you can post your job on the Career Ready Job Portal.
-Your posting will be made available immediately to the co-op departments of your preferred schools.
+Your posting will be made available immediately to the co-op departments of all participating universities and colleges within your home province

 - If your job posting is approved, students will be able to see your posting and apply for it – either directly to your organization’s job portal or through the Career Ready Job Portal.

-- A formal Learning Plan needs to be submitted before the placement begins but does not have to be submitted with the Employer Application Form
+- A formal Learning Plan needs to be submitted before within the first 2 weeks of when the placement begins.

 - If your application is accepted, and a match with a student is made, you need to complete the Employer Placement Agreement.
 You must also agree to provide all required documentation and reporting as required by the program.

 - ITAC does not assume any legal responsibilities towards applicants or companies seeking wage subsidies.